 “Based on the arrangements made with UNESCO, the organisation will introduce Qeshm as the centre for the development of UNESCO’s global geoparks,” he noted.

 “We will give consultations to other countries on how to develop their geoparks.
 So, UNESCO will tell any country in the Middle that wants to establish geoparks to refer to Iran.
 That will give us the opportunity to export technical-consultative services.”

 “When we are known as a reference, we will be able to render consultative and expert services.
 If we want to assume that role, we should train workforce,” he said.

 The event brings together dozens of domestic and foreign officials, including authorities from UNESCO.

 Qeshm Geopark has become a UNESCO Global Geopark after obtaining the UN cultural body’s green card.

 In a meeting in September 2016, the UNESCO Global Geoparks Council decided to designate Qeshm Geopark as a UNESCO Global Geopark for a four-year period.

 The decision was recently endorsed during the 201st session of the UNESCO Executive Board meeting where Qeshm Geopark officially became global.

 The designation started on May 5, 2017, and will be valid until May 4, 2021.

 Geoparks have significant scientific and geological value, apart from being a natural and cultural heritage.
-The Global Geopark Network, established by UNESCO, not only registers such parks but also pursues three other objectives: Geopark protection, spreading awareness and setting standards for green tourism.
+The Global Geopark Network, established by UNESCO, registers such parks.
+It also pursues three other objectives: Geopark protection, spreading awareness and setting standards for green tourism.